 You can read more about Rick's remarkable story in his book entitled, Phoenix Tears: The Rick Simpson Story.

 But should we trust his findings?

-Unfortunately, like many other miraculous stories about cannabis, Rick's experience is anecdotal evidence.
+Unfortunately, like many other semi- miraculous stories about cannabis, Rick's experience is anecdotal evidence.

-And yet, we still can't say for sure that cannabis oil will cure cancer with absolute certainty.
+And yet, we still can't say that cannabis oil will cure or even treat cancer with absolute certainty.

 Cannabis has demonstrated the ability to make a cancer patient's life so much better by helping with pain, nausea, and appetite.

 Rick Simpson Oil is one man's recipe of a high THC cannabis oil.